simbo1905/root-objects/README.md

 different topic.

 A lot of developers think that working with an RDBM isn't at all agile.
-You can let JPA create tables into an in-memory java database for JUnit testing as you write the code.
-This can be very agile.
-This demo code does exactly In a real application it is then only a matter of packaging another configuration that is deployed to point JPA at a beefy industrial database server.
+Yet you can have JPA create tables into an in-memory java database for JUnit testing as you write the code.
+That is pretty agile.
+This demo code does exactly that.
+It is then only a matter of packaging and deploying a different configuration point your application at a beefy industrial database server.
 Having worked on a few projects that did that we ran into very few challenges with differences in behaviour between the Java RDBMS and the commercial database server that were trivial to work-around.

 Also if there is any ugliness due to our use of JPA then we can use that to illustrate a point in this demo: that the database and its mapping is an implementation detail that should be hidden from code that uses our object model.
+So the ugliness isn't exposed to users of the entities it is kept as an hidden implementation detail.

 ### The Implementation